saintsystems/nova-resource-group-menu/README.md

     }
 ```

-You can define customize the subGroup width too, by setting the tool width:
+You can customize the subGroup card column width too, by setting the tool width:

 ```php
     /**